Recent Legal Update

 Apply the Law

-North Carolina treats partition as a “special proceeding” filed in Superior Court, typically handled through the Clerk of Superior Court at key stages.
+North Carolina treats partition as a “special proceeding” filed before the Clerk of Superior Court, with some matters heard in Superior Court.
 The law’s basic framework is that co-owners can ask the court to partition property (divide it) or, if a fair division cannot be done without substantial injury, order a partition sale.
 Even when the goal is a buyout, the partition framework matters because it sets the leverage points and the valuation concepts that often drive settlement discussions.

 Key Requirements